-There are two parts of learning Solution-Focused Brief Therapy; The mindset (as discussed above) and the tools.
-Unfortunately, most often people are just taught the tools and therefore think it is the tools that are central to the model.
+There are two parts of learning SFBT; The mindset (as discussed above) and the tools.
+Unfortunately, most often people are just taught the tools in many courses and therefore think it is the tools that are central to the model.
 While tools (such as scaling questions, exceptions, Miracle Questions, etc.) can be helpful, when used outside of the Solution-Focused mind-set the tools are just tools being used in a problem-solving way.
 When people are first learning this model, it is tempting to want to first learn the questions or tools.
 However, learning the mindset is the place to start.

 Goal Formation Questions

-The Solution-Focused Miracle Question was one of the first Goal Formation Questions developed and is the one that is most commonly taught in graduate school.
-Here is the traditional wording for this question:
+The Solution Focused Miracle Question was one of the first Goal Formation Questions developed and is the one out of all the techniques that is most commonly taught in graduate school.
+Here is the traditional wording for a miracle question:

 “Imagine that when you go to bed tonight, a miracle happens.
 The miracle is that the problem that brought you here is gone!
 However, since you were asleep, you are unaware that a miracle happened.
 What would be the first things that you notice that let you know that this miracle happened?”

-While this question appears so simple, most professionals don’t realize that there are actually five distinct parts within it.
+While the Solution-Focused miracle question appears so simple, most professionals don’t realize that there are actually five distinct parts within it.
 If a part is inadvertently left out, the question may not be helpful.
-Likewise, a skilled practitioner must purposefully modify the question to match every client.
+Likewise, a skilled therapist must purposefully modify the question to match every client.

-For example, it is important to understand that this question is not asking the client to imagine an ideal or magical future.
+For example, it is important to understand that this miracle question is not asking the client to imagine an ideal or magical future.
 The miracle is clearly defined as “the problem that brought you here is gone.”
-This means that we must first listen to the client to understand what change they are hoping to be different as a result of talking to the therapist.
+This means that the therapist must first listen to the client to understand what change they are hoping to be different as a result of talking to the therapist.
 This is the change we are exploring through the Miracle Question.
-When this element is missed or misunderstood by the professional, the question can become unrealistic and unhelpful when used by an unskilled therapist.
+When this element is missed or misunderstood by the therapist, the question can become unrealistic and unhelpful when used by an unskilled therapist.

 This is the one question in Solution-Focused Brief Therapy that cannot be asked naturally and will always sound like a technique.
 It takes great skill and practice to do it well.
 It is an incredibly powerful question, but it is often not the Goal Formation Question that is the best fit for many clients or situations.